mrTimofey/mini-ioc/README.md

 npm i mini-ioc mini-ioc-vue mini-ioc-vue-class
 ```

 Decorators are using `computedResolver` under-the-hood so the result is the same as using options API.
-But with decorators you get typing support for both Vue 2 and 3.

 ```typescript
 import { Inject, InjectNew } from "mini-ioc-vue-class";